The Joy of Teaching

 With just a few changes, you can boost students’ understanding and reduce transition times within your classroom.
 Here are a few of my favorite math hacks:

 Math Toolkit: If you’re like me, you cringe every time you pull out the manipulatives.
 Those time eaters take up most of your math period and cause disruptions throughout the lesson.
 Assign a box to each student at the beginning of the year with every math manipulative he or she will need.
 (You may need two boxes to cover the entire year.)
+Examples of math manipulatives for school use

 • Number each box.